roman-milk/roman-milk.github.io/daughter-lusts-for-her-sexy-daddy.md

+===

- ****** Daughter Lusts For Her Sexy Daddy ****** byNonStopFunGuy© But his words were so endearing.
+But his words were so endearing.
 "Chayanna," he muttered, still pumping his dick in and out of my twat violently, "you turn me on so much -- you're so sexy, so gorgeous, perfect body -- I just want you to love this, as much as I do!"

  "Awww!"
 I teared up, literally I started to cry, while he was fucking me.
 "I love you sooo much, Daddy!"
 I balled, my hands up to his neck.
 He came down, and we started kissing madly, passionately, while that awesome tool was busy plunging into my sloppy-wet pussy.